amolsood/notes/AWS/S3/Highlights.md

   - Access Control Lists (Can be attached to individual objects)
   - Bucket Policies (Bucket Wide JSON Policies)
 - Buckets are private by default (Include all objects within)
+- Need to allow public access to bucket and its objects to make the bucket public
 - Object ACLs - Control permissions on individual objects
 - Bucket Policies - Control permission on entire bucket (Bucket Wide JSON Policies)
 - HTTP 200 status code on successful upload via CLI or API